Armaan-Agrawal-25/ZSL-Based-Analysis-of-Company-Sustainability-Reports/README.md

 More details to be added soon, including:
   - Corporate sustainability reports used
-  - More in-depth descriptions of methodss used
+  - More in-depth descriptions of methods used

 I am currently in the process of editing a paper about the experiment.
 More information to follow.